ramirezversion/socket_bypass/README.md

 # socket_bypass
-Finding ways to evade AVS using web sockets
+Finding ways to evade AVS using web sockets to send backdoor payloads